 Pro Tip: If you’re using a microphone, practice handling it so you’re comfortable with it on stage.
 If it’s a lapel mic, check how it looks with your outfit and ensure it’s positioned correctly to avoid muffled audio.

-And if you’re using a clicker to move slides along do your best to get familiar with it before you take the stage.
-If anything goes wrong with the clicker don’t allow nerves or panic to take over, and definitely don’t get stroppy or snarky about technical people “letting you down” as a way to mask embarrassment.
+So if you’re using a clicker to move slides along do your best to get familiar with it before you take the stage.
+If anything goes wrong with the clicker just acknowledge it, don’t panic, and try not to get stroppy about technical people “letting you down” as a way to mask embarrassment.
 Your audience starts out on your side, and open vulnerability in the face of technical mistakes will help keep them there.

-Relax and try to enjoy it – fake confidence will get you a long way
+Relax and try to enjoy it – fake confidence will get you a long ways

 Finally, the most important thing you can wear on stage is confidence.
 If you’re relaxed and seem like you’re enjoying yourself, your audience will pick up on that energy.
 Take deep breaths, smile, and remember – you’re the expert in the room.
 Own that space!